DIATHERMY for Facial Thread Veins, Skin Tags and Milia Cysts

 Defined Thread Veins (often found around the nose or cheeks)

-A small needle is used to cauterise along the line of the broken thread veins.
-Depending on how deep and how much blood is trapped in the capillary will determine how many treatments will be necessary.
-The treated area will be quite red temporarily but should settle down fairly quickly.
-A light scab will form on the surface of the skin, whilst this is healing an Aloe Vera gel should be used to help heal the skin.
+A small needle is used to cauterise the blood trapped in the capillary and runs along the line of the broken thread veins.
+Depending on how deep and how much blood is trapped in the capillary will determine how many treatments will be necessary but usually one or two is sufficient.
+The treated area will be pink or red temporarily but should settle down fairly quickly.
+A light scab/s will form on the surface of the skin but should drop off naturally between 2-5 days.
+Whilst this is healing an Aloe Vera gel should be used to help heal the skin.
 Avoid foundation creams and perfumed products during this healing time.
 A light mineral powder may be used.
+Once the scabs have dropped off the skin will be new pink skin and this will take time to heal and be dependent on your own body's healing process.
+The skin should be protected from UV rays with an SPF50+ until the skin is fully healed however we recommend an SPF30-50 to be used throughout the year as a general protection regardless of treatments.

 Diathermy for Facial Thread Veins

 The same method of diathermy is used to cauterise the blood within the blood spot.
-Several blood spots can be treated at the same time and sometimes 1-2 treatments are necessary for each spot depending on the amount of blood present.
+Several blood spots can be treated at the same time and sometimes 1-2 treatments are necessary for each spot depending on how large and the amount of blood present.